 Take your website translation to the next level

-Translating your website can be easy, but it’s just one step toward full localization.
+Translating your entire website into your preferred language can be easy, but it’s just one step toward full localization.
 To help your website really BLEND in and stand out, start with localized SEO research.
 Once you’re using the right keywords for each market, it’s time to start localizing your help center and customer support processes.
 Localizing every customer interaction gives you a cohesive online presence and offers your customers a consistently fantastic experience.
 If you’re not sure what needs to be done to localize your site for new markets, or just want to improve your localization further, a Local Insight Report can help you understand what the new step should be.